rgwch/Lucinda/lucinda-server/readme.md

 If you start the program from the command line, it will prompt for inputs.
 Try to copy some files into one of the watched directories and observe the console.
   Enter a query in the console, e.g. `lorem AND ipsum` and see the result.

-## Clustering

-If you want a distributed environment, use the clustering feature.

-  * Run the server with the `--ip=1.2.3.*`  commandline option

-  * Run the client(s) with the `--ip=1.2.3.* --client` commandline options

-(where 1.2.3.* should be the real network IP-segment).

-You'll see terminal output of the clients and servers connecting to each other.
-Then, you can type a search query on any client and get the respective answer from the server.

 ## Command line switches

  * --config=&lt;filename&gt;: Use that file as config (instead of default.cfg and user.cfg)
- * --client or -c run as client only (no index, no watch directory)
- * --ip=&lt;IPv4-Address&gt;: bind to that interface.
-The address can contain wildcards, such as: --ip=192.168.0.*
  * --daemon or -d: Run in background.
 Don't accept input
  * --rescan or -r: rescan all watch directories immediately after launch.